OliverBathurst/Individual-Project/README.md

-# FindMe
+# Individual Project
-Geolocation via WiFi and GPS for device recovery and monitoring.
+Geolocation via WiFi, GPS and other methods for device recovery and monitoring.
+This is a more advanced, modified version of the 'Find Me' app.